 Married to Sue, a recently retired magistrate, they have three children and five grandchildren.

-Sandy was appointed a DL in April 2014.
+Sandy was appointed a Deputy Lieutenant in April 2014.

 Liz Broome is Managing Director of the family business, The David Broome Event Centre.
 Her role, along with her husband David and two sons, is development and the day to day management of the Showground.

 Liz was appointed Deputy Lieutenant in April 2014.

 Anto was brought up in Monmouthshire and following a career in the Army and a spell living in Worcestershire moved back to the Usk Valley some years ago to follow a career in Land and Estate Agency with Knight Frank LLP.
 He now works out of their Hereford office with responsibility for a large area including Herefordshire and South East Wales.

 His military career was firstly with the Queens Dragoon Guards and then with the TA regiment The Shropshire Yeomanry for some 25 years.
 He is a Trustee of the regiment and of a number of other private trusts.